AUTHOR BARBARA MEYERS WRITES AN ECLECTIC MIX OF CONTEMPORARY ROMANCE AND WOMEN’S FICTION STORIES WHICH OFTEN FEATURE A DISPLACED CHILD.

 bicycling, walking, or playing tennis badly.

-I’m still married to my first husband and have two adorable children.
+I am still married to my first husband and have two adorable children, Plus Winner, a rescue dog who looks like a black lab but isn’t.

-I am a member of Lakeland Writers, Novelists, Inc., and Florida Writers Association and am available for book signing events, personal appearances and speaking engagements.
-For bookings, please contact me at firstname.lastname@example.org or through the form.
+I head up Lakeland Writers, and belong to Novelists, Inc., and Florida Writers Association and am available for book signing events, personal appearances and speaking engagements.
+For bookings, please contact me at email@example.com or through the form.

 Who is AJ Tillock?